HumabHatterZed/WhistleWindInscryptionMods/README.md

   * DEFAULT: False
   * Changes the description of certain abilities to actually describe what they do.

-## ⚜️ Special Abilities
+## ⚜️ Special/Hidden Abilities
-A number of cards added by this mod possess special behaviour not normally found in the Rulebook.
+A number of cards added by this mod possess special behaviour unique to themselves that is not normally found in the Rulebook.
-In the spirit of the original game, I won't be listing the effects here, only which cards possess a special ability and what triggers it.
+In the spirit of the original game, I won't be listing the effects here, only which cards possesses a special ability and what triggers it.
 You'll need to mess with the cards to figure out exactly what they do 🙃.
 <details>
 <summary>View specials</summary>